Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 If incentives are the flashy part of solar economics, net metering is the workhorse.

-Net metering is what allows a homeowner to get meaningful credit for excess electricity sent back to the grid.
+Net metering allows a homeowner to receive meaningful credit for excess electricity sent back to the grid.
 For many Wisconsin homeowners, that has been one of the biggest reasons rooftop solar works so well financially.

 And this is where waiting can get expensive.

-Across the country, states have been shifting from traditional net metering toward forms of net billing, where exported power is credited at a lower value than imported power.
+Across the country, states have been shifting from traditional net metering to net billing, in which exported power is credited at a lower value than imported power.
 Once that happens, the grid becomes a much less valuable “virtual battery.”
 The homeowner either accepts weaker savings or adds an actual battery system to hold more of their own solar generation.
 That is why the economics change so much when export credits get worse.

 In Wisconsin, utilities have pushed to weaken customer-generation economics before.
-Alliant proposed replacing net metering with a more restrictive structure, and We Energies has previously pushed changes such as monthly true-ups that reduced value for solar customers.
+Alliant proposed replacing net metering with a more restrictive structure, and We Energies has previously pushed changes, such as monthly true-ups, that reduced the value for solar customers.
 That does not mean every customer will lose today’s treatment tomorrow.
 It does mean homeowners should not assume current rules will remain available forever.

 This is why the “wait and see” approach can backfire.

 If export credits become less favorable in the future, homeowners who still want similar economics may need battery storage to make up the difference.
 Batteries are useful, but they are not cheap.
 Adding one can easily increase project cost by $10,000 to $15,000 or more.
-So even if you do not feel urgency around incentives, there is a separate urgency around preserving favorable grid economics while they still exist.
+So even if you do not feel urgency about incentives, there is a separate urgency to preserve favorable grid economics while they still exist.
 That is a much stronger argument than most homeowners realize.

 The practical takeaway is straightforward: if your home is a good fit for solar, installing while stronger net-metering treatment is still available may preserve a much better long-term savings profile than waiting for a future tariff structure that pays less for your excess generation.